Bean-Curd/ID_10242566G_Ashley_Assg1_website-main/README.md

 # ID_10242566G_Ashley_Assg1_website

 A website that sells pet food mainly for dogs and cats.
-The website would have a brief description of the company and display dog and cat food products.
+The website would consist of the navigation bar, an image of the company in its homepage, a brief description of the company, the display of the dog and cat food products and ways for users to contact the company.

 <h2>Design Process</h2>